- Publisher: Orange Grove Press

 Silver Serenade was originally published by The Wild Rose Press.
-This updated Author’s Edition has added bonus material.
-Now available for Pre-Order.
+This updated Author’s Edition contains added bonus materials.

 “Amazing heroine, sexy hero, lovable sub-characters…This is an exceptional, fast-paced, futuristic book that takes you to different worlds and introduces you to a whole new outlook on this genre of writing.”
 Babes in Bookland